Check the college website, frederick.edu, for the most up-to-date student policies and procedures.

 - Students who have been awarded a degree are not eligible for Academic Clemency.

 - A student must demonstrate that they have the ability to benefit from college.
 Therefore, upon re-admission to the College, a student must achieve a minimum 2.000 GPA in all courses attempted by the end of the semester in which the student reaches at least twelve (12) attempted credits (6 of which must be general education credits) before being eligible to apply for Academic Clemency.
-Exceptions to this provision may be granted by the College Registrar.
+Exceptions to this provision may be granted by the Provost.

 - Developmental courses will not be considered for Academic Clemency.

-- Courses that are required for the student’s major are not eligible for consideration under the Academic Clemency procedure, therefore, students must repeat those courses.
+- Courses that are required for the student’s major are not eligible for consideration under the Academic Clemency procedure; therefore, students must repeat those courses.
 In accordance with the College procedure on repeating courses, the higher grade will be used in the calculation of GPA.

 - All course attempts will remain on the transcript.
 Courses that have been approved for Academic Clemency will be designated with the grade of “FX” or “DX.”

-Revisions effective 7/1/2023
+Revisions effective 6/1/2026

 The College's official version of the Academic Standards Policy and Procedures is located on frederick.edu and may be revised annually.